wpmetabox/docsv2/docs/extensions/mb-relationships.md

 ### Using code

-#### Basic usage

-The code below registers a relationship from posts to pages.
+The code below registers a relationship **from posts to pages**.
 Open your theme's `functions.php` file and add:

 ```php
 add_action( 'mb_relationships_init', function() {